Due to changing family structures, the inheritance rights of children under Australian family law has been more challenging to deal with.

 Leaving different and unequal amounts is a difficult decision to make.
 Here are a few factors as well to keep in mind when doing so:

-- You’ve supported one of your children who needed the money at some point in their life and you want the distribution to be equitable, so you compensate the other children by giving them more;
+- You’ve supported one of your children who needed the money at some point in their life and you want the distribution to be equitable.
+Thys, you compensate the other children by giving them more.

 - In cases of passing down a family business, you must decide on who is the more financially capable child and who is up for the task.

-Relationships between siblings can turn sour when we’re talking about the inheritance rights of children and when they’re not divided equally.
+Relationships between siblings can turn sour when we’re talking about the inheritance rights of children and when division of property is not fair or equal.
 How likely is the outcome of your division of assets to change in your Will?
-Changes may happen in your Will after you pass away because children can claim for more assets.

-The children may contest at court that their parent was manipulated while writing the Will.
-Another way a will can be challenged is if they can prove that the Will-maker was mentally unable (lacked testamentary capacity) to complete the will leading to the different and unequal distribution of your assets.
+Another way to challenge a Will is to prove that the Will-maker was mentally unable (testamentary capacity is lacking) to complete the Will, leading to the different and unequal distribution of your assets.

-At JB Solicitors, we have family law experts who specialise in handling Wills and estate planning and make sure that the inheritance rights of children are also mediated under our service.
+At JB Solicitors, we have family law experts who specialise in handling Wills and estate planning.
+We also handle mediation services between family members who can’t agree on a family law matter.
 Our fixed-fee prices ease your financial burden and help you plan your legal journey properly.

 Talk to us today.